christopherromo/java-projects/README.md

 ---

-This a collection of Java projects from both of the Java classes I took.
+This is a collection of Java projects from both of the Java classes I took.
 They focus on the fundamentals of object-oriented programming and programming in general, with these two classes being my introduction to computer science.
 "Principles of Computer Science" focuses on core concepts of programming like variables and control structures.
 "Data Structures and Algorithms" focuses on deeper concepts like the four pillars of object-oriented programming and time complexity.

 ## Technologies 💻